justinhartman/imdb-app/README.md

       perform searches and watch videos.
 - [ ] The application does not have a proper logging mechanism.
 If an error occurs during the search request or while rendering the webpage, it may not be logged or displayed to the user.
-- [ ] There are some layout issues on mobile and tablet that need resolving.
+- [x] There are some layout issues on mobile and tablet that need resolving.

 ## Future Enhancements

+- [x] Improve UI on View player page to include movie/tv information and title.
 - [ ] Change layout to include all episodes on the view screen.
 - [ ] Implement a proper authentication mechanism to restrict access to the application.
 - [ ] Add more features such as: